ABOUT THE Barlow foundation

 Vision & Mission

 Improving the capacity of individuals to be able to help themselves out of disadvantage is the best way to achieve real fundamental change, not only for the individual, but for their community and for future generations.
-Focusing on women and children means that long-term change is even more likely .
+Studies have proven that focusing on women and children means that long-term change is even more likely .

-Therefore the foundation supports organisations whose projects focus on systemic change, self-empowerment and opportunity creation through education programs for women and children.
-We define education as the formal and informal acquiring of knowledge, skills, values and habits.
+Therefore the foundation supports organisations whose projects focus on systemic change, self-empowerment and opportunity creation through education programs, training programs and other innovative ideas for women and children.
+Education, by our definition, is the formal and informal acquiring of knowledge, skills, values and habits.

 Deborah Barlow - Chair and CEO

-Deborah has an Arts Degree with a Graduate Diploma in Communication and a Masters in Business Arts Administration.
-She also has a Law Degree from Monash University, specialising in human rights and international law.
-She has worked as a lawyer assisting asylum seekers in their claims for refugee status and for many years in the film and television industry.
-She has recently produced her first feature film through her production company Point Of View Films, "Is This The Real World", and is further developing projects and investments with social impact.
+Deborah holds an Arts Degree from La Trobe University, a Graduate Diploma in Communication from the University of California, a Masters in Business Arts Administration from Deakin and a Law Degree from Monash University (focusing on human rights and international law.)
+She has worked as a lawyer assisting asylum seekers in their claims for refugee status, and for many years in various areas of the film and television industry culminating in producing her first feature film with her writer/director husband "Is This The Real World" in 2015.
 Deborah lives in St Kilda in Melbourne and has two grown children.
+Deborah and her husband Martin (also a board member) feel passionately that philanthropy, impact investing and story telling are powerful agents of change.

 Lisa Blundell – Director

 Lisa is a best-selling author of four fiction novels, two of which are published in five languages.
 She has worked in advertising and marketing; from account management to design.
-She is a director on the board of the family company and is currently completing a Bachelor of Arts degree and a Diploma of Languages.
+She is a director on the board of the family company and and holds a Bachelor of Arts and a Diploma of Languages from the University of Melbourne.
 Lisa speaks French and each year spends time visiting the recipients of various philanthropic investments in emerging nations around the world.
 Lisa lives in inner-city Melbourne and has four children.

 Greg Neave – Director